Date: 10 November 2017. Glass Dishes

 Use what you are most comfortable

-If it doesn't work for you afloat, change.
+If it does not work for you afloat, change.

 Living aboard a boat with a modicum of decadence is a